codepic/Codepic.Cli/docs/module-manifest.md

 ### `install.instructions`

-- `human` — Freeform text shown to operators performing the installation manually.
+- `human` — String or ordered array of strings shown to operators performing the installation manually.
-- `copilot` — Guidance for automated assistants that may execute installation steps on the user’s behalf.
+- `copilot` — String or ordered array of strings guiding automated assistants that execute installation steps on the user’s behalf.

 ## Path Semantics